fsspec/ossfs/README.rst

 Quick Start
 ------------

-Here is a simple example of locating and reading a object in OSS.
+Here is a simple example of locating and reading an object in OSS.

 .. code:: python